- Set up the Optimizely for Jira integration

 Log in to your Jira instance as an administrator.

 Install the Optimizely for Jira add-on by clicking the admin dropdown and choosing Add-ons.
-You can find the Optimizely for Jira app in the Atlassian Marketplace here.

 Now that the integration is set up, other users will be asked to authenticate their accounts with Jira in order to link actions to the specific user who performed them.
 Users only need to authenticate once in an account, but the integration must be turned on in each project individually.
 This ensures the appropriate Jira URL is associated to each Optimizely project.